yadukrishnagiri/CareVibe/README.md

 **Problem:** Can't connect to backend API
 - **Solution:**
-  - Make sure backend is running (`npm run dev` in backend folder)
+  - If running locally: start the backend with `npm run dev`
-  - For web: Backend should be accessible at `http://localhost:5000`
+  - For web (local): backend should be accessible at `http://localhost:5000`
-  - For Android emulator: Backend should be accessible at `http://10.0.2.2:5000`
+  - For Android emulator (local): backend should be accessible at `http://10.0.2.2:5000`
+  - For Render deployment: open `https://<your-service>.onrender.com/health` and confirm `{"ok":true}`
+  - Ensure `frontend/lib/services/api.dart` points to the same URL you just verified

 **Problem:** AI chat shows "AI service unavailable"
 - **Solution:**